metashell/metashell/docs/reference/mdb_commands.md

 * __`finish `__ <br />
 Finish program being debugged. <br />
-The program is continued until the end.
+The program is continued until the end ignoring any breakpoints.

 * __`forwardtrace|ft [n]`__ <br />
 Print forwardtrace from the current point. <br />